VT Group

-VT Group is a privately held United States defense and services company, with its origins in a former British shipbuilding group, previously known as Vosper Thornycroft.
-The British part of VT Group was integrated into Babcock International in the early 2010s.
-In July 2012, The Resolute Fund II, LP, an affiliate of The Jordan Company acquired VT Group.
+VTG (formerly VT Group) is a privately held United States defense and services company, with its origins in a former British shipbuilding group, previously known as Vosper Thornycroft.
+The British part of VTG was integrated into Babcock International in the early 2010s.
+In July 2012, The Resolute Fund II, LP, an affiliate of The Jordan Company acquired VTG.
+In September 2023, VTG received a new majority investment from A&M Capital Partners.